arthurtw/arthurtw.github.io/_posts/2014-12-21-rust-anti-sloppy-programming-language.md

 Indeed, Rust programmers can write unsafe code in an `unsafe` block, but (1) the programmer must do so intentionally, and (2) the `unsafe` blocks could be limited to a very small percentage of the code base and put under close scrutiny.

 Garbage collector is the most common way to address memory safety.
 If you can live with GC, you have many choices.
-However, Rust’s ownership system does not only provides memory safety, but also data and resource safety.
+However, Rust’s ownership system does not only provide memory safety, but also data and resource safety.
 (See below.)

 #### RAII on resources